-With everything in the office going digital, businesses are looking at new, innovative solutions to support not only the office but their remote employees.
+With everything in the office going digital, businesses are looking at new, innovative solutions to support the office and their remote employees.
 We are seeing the implementation of more flexible systems for offices that can be adapted and used to enhance collaboration and communications efforts.
-Regular phone lines are being replaced by VoIP phone systems.
-These allow remote employees to access incoming calls from anywhere and does not add to already high overhead costs.
+VoIP phone systems are replacing regular phone lines.
+These allow remote employees to access incoming calls from anywhere and do not add to already high overhead costs.
 Others are looking at more effective ways of routing calls or monitoring a WFH workforce.
 The demand for scalable and flexible systems is in high demand.

-No one can predict when the COVID-19 pandemic will end.
-As businesses continue to gear up to support this transition, employees, as well, are also preparing for a long-term overhaul on the way offices are managed.
-The need for change is inevitable and preparing your business well in advance can help ease everyone into this new way of working more efficiently.
+Therefore, no one can predict when the COVID-19 pandemic will end.
+As businesses continue to gear up to support this transition, employees, as well, are also preparing for a long-term overhaul of the way offices are managed.
+The need for change is inevitable, and preparing your business well in advance can help ease everyone into this new way of working more efficiently.